-This monkey bread is perfectly sweet and delicious – it’s basically cinnamon rolls built a different way.
-The recipe works equally well for baking this in a ring pan, but I love the way the cast iron caramelizes the sugars.
-If you don’t want to make your own dough, you can use store bought biscuit dough – or if you have any extra cinnamon roll dough lying around (like that ever happens) just use it.
-This bread is so delicious, there will be none of it lying around for long – trust me.
-Finishing it with the sweetened, condensed milk is completely optional – you can use a white icing if you want, or skip it altogether – it’s really good though, I got the idea from the always brilliant pioneer woman.
+This skillet monkey bread is perfectly sweet and delicious – it’s basically a sizzling pan of inside out cinnamon rolls.
+This recipe works equally well for baking this in a ring pan, but I love the way the cast iron caramelizes the sugars.
+If you don’t want to make your own dough, you can use store bought biscuit dough.

 from: ben rayl, in copenhagen dk